averagehuman/nginx-memcached/README.rst

 Credit
 ------

-This has all been adapted from `django-nginx-memcache`_ by `torchbox`_, which was itself adapted from an original project by Paul Craciunoiu described `here`_.
+The nginx setup has been adapted from `django-nginx-memcache`_ by `torchbox`_, which was itself forked from an original project by Paul Craciunoiu described `here`_.

 Usage
 -----